These Soyrizo Potato Hash Quesadillas fall under the category of “addicting.”

 I’ve got quite a few unique quesadilla recipes on the site.
 But next time the quesadilla craving hits, you’ve got to make these Soyrizo Potato Hash Quesadillas.
 I think you’ll see pretty quickly why we’ve shamelessly thrown meal variety out the window, and found ourselves making them several times a week…😋

 Yep, this is another recipe that my favorite spatula works wonders for.
 The small size of this spatula may have been intended for taking cookies off the cookie sheet, but I’m telling you, it’s the perfect spatula for quesadilla flipping, especially when those quesadillas are made with street taco-sized tortillas.
 You can find my favorite spatula here on Amazon [aff. link].

 The Potatoes in Soyrizo Quesadillas

-I thought it’d be easier to show rather than try to explain the small cube size we’re going for for the potatoes here.
+It’s easiest to show the small cube size we want for the potatoes in this recipe.
 Basically, just cube them as small as you can.
 Don’t go to any special trouble, just remember that the smaller you cube, the faster the potatoes will cook.

 Soyrizo Potato Hash Quesadillas